 There may be costs associated with the Year in Industry, such as travel costs, which you should take into account.

 No specific equipment is needed.
 The University will provide resources such as computers and associated software, laboratory equipment (including any safety equipment) and any required learning resources.

 We have a range of residences to suit your needs and budget.
 Find out more on our accommodation pages.

 We're based in one of the UK's most affordable cities.
 Find out more about living costs in Cardiff.

-This is a four-year full-time degree with the third year spent working in industry.
-The course includes a carefully chosen balance of core modules and optional modules.
-Most modules are worth 10 credits, some are worth 20, and the individual project is worth 40 credits.
-You need to earn 120 credits a year.
+This is a four-year full-time degree programme, with largely core modules in Years One and Two.
+The third year is spent working in industry.
+Year Four has a carefully chosen balance of core and optional modules, allowing you to choose subjects to tailor to your personal interests or chosen career path.
+You need to earn 120 credits per year.

 Year one consists of a series of lectures underpinned by practical laboratory sessions.

 |Engineering Maths and Computation||EN1211||30 credits|